thelastpickle/tlp-stress/manual/MANUAL.md

 tlp-stress is a workload-centric stress tool, written in Kotlin.
 Workloads are easy to write and because they are based in code, you have the ultimate flexibility.

 One of the goals of tlp-stress is to provide enough pre-designed workloads *out of the box* so it's unnecessary to code up a workload for most use cases.
 For instance, it's very common to have a key value workload, and want to test that.  tlp-stress allows you to customize a pre-configured key-value workload, using simple parameters to modify the workload to fit your needs.
-Several workloads are included, such as
+Several workloads are included, such as:

 * Time Series
 * Key / Value
 * Materialized Views
 * Collections (maps)
+* Counters

 The tool is flexible enough to design workloads which leverage multiple (thousands) of tables, hitting them as needed.
 Statistics are automatically captured by CodaHale's metrics library.